amitsaha/amitsaha.github.io/content/on-sane-defaults.md

 Good bye fake curl.
 I am switching to real curl the first time I see such a weird issue next time.

-## Sumary of the problem
+## Summary of the problem

 On **host1**, since the application was not able to talk to the external services, the application was returning an error before it had reached the point to force the HTTPS redirect.
-On **host2**, since it could talk to these services, it reached the code where it was forcing the HTTPS redirect.
+On **host2**, since it could talk to these services, it reached the code where it was forcing the HTTPS redirect and things took its own course from there.